RoyRoden/CTScanVisualiser/README.md

 Notes:
 * Source images must all be of the same size when generating a 3D Texture.
+* Tested with 88 256x256 images on a gaming laptop equipped with an NVIDIA RTX 3080 graphics card.
 * The memory impact of 3D Texture increses rapidly based on the image resolution.
+* Increasing the image resolution can drastically affect performance when rendering the volume of particles (VFX Graph).
+* Use the 3D Texture alone instead of the volume of particles (VFX Graph) for better performance.
+* "Out-of-the-box" the included 3D Texture shader won't allow "slicing" the volume.
 * Check the documentation about 3D Textures at https://docs.unity3d.com/Manual/class-Texture3D.html.

 When used in combination with the Unity Virtual Camera app, you can use a compatible iOS device to "slice" through the volume of particles by moving the device.